Custom eLearning Solutions

 Example:

-An online role‑play pairs consultants with a skeptical interviewee.
+Strengthen the live conversations that drive delivery consistency, project margin, and client trust.
 Participants practice opening the conversation, obtaining consent to record, and using reflective listening.
 They receive time‑stamped feedback and can review clips to refine their technique.

 Compliance Training